NaokiHori/SimpleNpyIO/README.rst

 ======================

 With `Message Passing Interface (MPI) <https://www.mpi-forum.org>`_, the same thing can be done in parallel.
-The following code is much complicated compared to the serial version, which mainly caused by MPI-IO, not because of the current library.
+The following code is much more complicated compared to the serial version, which mainly caused by MPI-IO, not because of the current library.

 Writing a two dimensional array which is contiguous in `x (i)` direction while decomposed in `y (j)` direction to a `npy` file consists of two steps,